maxymkuz/mini_google/PROGRESS.md

 and outputting collected structured data in another file.
 Taking a simple configuration with where to look for the files, how many threads to use, how many websites to crawl etc.

 - [x] Docker images for crawlers, with minimal dependencies and sizes.
 Also a simple docker-compose file.
-Commits above.

 - [x] Figure out how to work with the database, does it support our languages (currently English and Ukrainian), which tables and columns we need etc.